 Overview of the Criminal Case Process in California Courts

 Our criminal defense law firm often receives questions from clients on exactly how the criminal case process works in Los Angeles County criminal courts.
-Even for clients who were previously been arrested and charged with a crime, the process can be confusing.
+Even for clients who were previously arrested and charged with a crime, the process can be confusing.

 Law enforcement officers will make an arrest on probable cause that you committed a crime.
 There is a common misconception that police officers or victims of a crime can file criminal charges against you, but they simply don't possess the authority.

-Police officers will write a report and collect evidence to provide the prosecuting agency, such as the District Attorney's Office.
+Police officers will write a report and collect evidence to provide to the prosecuting agency, such as the District Attorney's Office.
 They alone have the authority to file formal criminal charges.

 First Report and Criminal Investigation

 Before any alleged crime can be prosecuted, there has to be an investigation, which starts with some form of a report.
-This normally occurs by someone calling 911 to report an incident.
+This normally occurs by someone calls 911 to report an incident.
 The call normally comes from an alleged victim or a witness.

-This investigative process can take weeks, months, or even longer depending on the type of alleged crime, and the work load of the detective.
+This investigative process can take weeks, months, or even longer, depending on the type of alleged crime and the workload of the detective.
 At this stage in the process, it's crucial to retain a criminal lawyer for a potential prefiling intervention.
 This is a process where your lawyer can prepare an effective defense position with mitigating factors in an attempt to get the case dropped before formal charges are filed.

 Formal Filing of the Complaint